By: Malaga.us - # # #

 Coín is a town with many cultural activities and festivities throughout the year.

-During the day you can try many products made from oranges, in salads, juice, desserts and the famous “sopa hervía” (boiled soup).
+During the day you can try many products made from oranges, such as:

 On the outskirts of Coín is the viewpoint Mirador de España with spectacular views of both the village and the whole region.
 It is a large park-viewpoint with easy parking.